Ada-Developers-Academy/jump-start-live/lessons/day2/boolean_expressions.md

 ```

 #### Common Mistake
-Its important to understand that you combine relational operators with logical operators.
+It's important to understand that there is a right way to combine relational operators with logical operators.

 You cannot for example ...